top of page

 • Warped flooring or unexplained mold

-• Water meter spinning with no fixtures running
+• A water meter spinning with no fixtures running

 2. Outdated or DIY Plumbing Work

-Older homes may have galvanized steel pipes, which corrode from the inside out.
-And DIY jobs—common in flipped homes—can include improper fittings, missing traps, or unvented drains.
+Older homes often have galvanized steel pipes that corrode from the inside.
+Additionally, DIY jobs—common in flipped properties—can include improper fittings, missing traps, or unvented drains.

 What we look for: